Diabetes Care and Treatment

 - Should I make any adjustments to my lifestyle (food, exercise, medications) to improve my blood glucose control?

-During your diabetes care visit, pay attention to your measured blood pressure: if it is high, your risk for stroke, heart attack, eye problems, and kidney disease increases.
+During your visit, pay attention to your measured blood pressure: if it is high, your risk for stroke, heart attack, eye problems, and kidney disease increases.
 Your physician can help you set up a self-care plan to lower your blood pressure levels.

-Preventing complications is part of managing your diabetes care and treatment.
+Preventing complications is part of managing your care and treatment.
 Be sure to discuss the following with your physician and schedule the following at least once each year:

 - A cholesterol blood test